 Set out the Hummingbird Welcome Mat

 Most places in North America have hummingbirds either seasonally or year round.
 Your local Audubon Society can tell you when to set the feeders out.
-You can also find out if the hummingbirds in your area migrate so you can remove the feeders in time for the hummingbirds to migrate and avoid freezing in the cold.
+You can also find out if the hummingbirds in your area migrate, so you can remove the feeders in time for the hummingbirds to migrate and avoid freezing in the cold.
 Every serious hummingbird photographer needs a hummingbird feeder.
-The things you want to look for with feeders is that they are easy to clean and that they are filled with a solution of sugar water.
+The things you want to look for with feeders are that they are easy to clean and that they are filled with a solution of sugar water.

-Feeders, Perches and Flowers
+Feeders, Perches, and Flowers

 You want to think about the kind of bird pictures you want and then set things up to help increase your chances of getting the shot.
 After that, it’s a matter of getting comfy and having your camera ready.
-Many photographers use a stabilizer device like a tripod or monopod so the camera is always ready for the next shot.
+Many photographers use a stabilizer device, like a tripod or monopod, so the camera is always ready for the next shot.
 Some photographers use blinds so they can move without worrying about scaring off a hummingbird.

 If you want pictures of the hummingbirds hovering, you’ll need to remove the perches from your hummingbird feeder.
-Although this may seem a little mean, if you plug up all of the holes on the feeder but one it will make it easier to get a good hummingbird picture.
+Although this may seem a little mean, if you plug up all of the holes on the feeder but one, it will make it easier to get a good hummingbird picture.
 You will still have hummingbirds zipping around trying to chase off the other birds from the feeder regardless of what you do.

 Now if you want to take a picture of a hummingbird perching, watch where the dominant male goes after he gets a drink at the feeder.
 Usually, hummingbirds will perch where they have a good view of the feeder.
 And if the perch isn’t a good location for you to get photos, do some rearranging.
 Try moving the feeder near a perch so you can get a better picture.

 You can also move it farther from the natural perches and add a new perch that is in a photo friendly location.
 The hummingbird won’t mind as long as he or she can keep an eye out for intruders.
-Eventually the hummingbirds will get used to you and your camera, but movement will likely frighten them off so make sure you’re in a quiet area with very little activity.
+Eventually the hummingbirds will get used to you and your camera, but movement will likely frighten them off, so make sure you’re in a quiet area with very little activity.

 If you have a particular flower that would make a lovely picture with the hummingbird but they are never there long enough for you to press the shutter release, try this photographer’s trick: Using an eye dropper, gently fill the flower with some sugar water.
-This only works for a short time though because after a couple hours the blossom will wilt and then it will die.
+This only works for a short time though, because after a couple hours the blossom will wilt and then it will die.